-Lemma Two Dot Four, Servant of Ylenrith, shall return on the Sunday of the Spring Equinox, in the year Three Hundred and Eighty YE, at the hour of three past midday, in order to discuss these problems and talk through any solutions.
-If you could bring a writing implement and something to write with, that would be ideal.

-Lemma Two Dot Four is excited to meet those who share its passion for the purity of numbers!
+Lemma Two Dot Four, Servant of Ylenrith, shall return on the Sunday of the Spring Equinox, in the year three hundred and eighty YE, at the hour of three past midday, in order to discuss these problems and receive any solutions.
+Lemma Two Dot Four is excited to meet those who share its passion for the purity of numbers.